osuosl/cs312/source/slides/16_monitoring.rst

   could include:

   - Measuring number of connections from the raw table
-  - Alerting when that number goes over a treshold
+  - Alerting when that number goes over a threshold

 Lessons
 -------